inesachour/awesome_datetime_picker/README.md

     locale: LocaleType.en
 ```
 ### AwesomeDateFormat
-The following date format values are only for the display of the date and do not affect the returned value from the date or datetime picker:
+The following date format values are only for the display of the date and do not affect the returned value from the date or datetime picker (which stays as the default):

 | Date Format | Example           |
 |-------------|-------------------|